Qwen 3.5 vs Gemma 4: the benchmark-by-size comparison | Maniac | Maniac

 - **On Arena AI, Gemma 4's big models currently look stronger.** `Gemma 4 31B` and `26B A4B` outrank the comparable open `Qwen 3.5` models on third-party chat preference.

-- **The dense ~30B class is the real battleground.** `Gemma 4 31B` is where the two narratives meet: static overlap is split, but third-party assistant preference currently leans Gemma.
+- **The large dense-model class is the real battleground.** `Gemma 4 31B` is where the two narratives meet: static overlap is split, but third-party assistant preference currently leans Gemma.

 - **Qwen's lineup is broader.** There is no direct Gemma 4 answer to `Qwen3.5-9B`, `Qwen3.5-122B-A10B`, or `Qwen3.5-397B-A17B`.